 We are often asked by parents whether they should be looking for a pedal bike with hand brakes or a coaster brake.
-We believe that all kid's pedal bikes, including those with coaster brakes, should include a hand brake so all the pedal bikes we sell have a hand brake.

 Onto the real question: Should I buy a bike with a coaster brake or a freewheel hub?
 Or one that has both?

 - Check out our full line of pedal bikes with a coaster brake here.